-The Dunlop valve, also known as a Blitz valve or Woods valve, is the most widely used valve.
+The Dunlop valve, also known as a conventional valve, is the most widely used valve.
 The valve insert can be replaced easily and air can be let out very quickly.

-Figure 25: Dunlop valve
+Figure 29: Dunlop valve

 Presta valve

 The Presta valve, also known as the Sclaverand valve or the French valve, is the narrowest variant of all valves.
 The Presta valve requires a smaller hole in the rim, which is why it is especially suitable for the narrow rims on racing bikes.
 It is about 4 to 5 g lighter than a Dunlop or Schrader valve.